-Drought has become a more frequent and a major threat to human security in most of the Arab countries in transition located in arid and semi-arid areas of North Africa and Western Asia.
-According to the centre of Research and Epidemiology (EM-DAT) the percentage of the population affected by drought alone is 51% compared to 49% of all other disasters combined.
+Drought has become an increasingly frequent and major threat to human security in most of the Arab countries in transition located in arid and semi-arid areas of North Africa and Western Asia.
+According to the centre of Research and Epidemiology (EM-DAT), the percentage of the population affected by drought alone is 51%, compared to 49% of all other disasters combined.
 This fact illustrates the severity of the issue of drought.
-It is also clear that the Middle East and Asia region is the most affected region in the world, being that 83% of the population in this area is affected by drought.
+It is also clear that the Middle East and Asia regions re the most affected regions in the world, being that 83% of the population in this area is affected by drought.

-This project aimed to help in minimizing the risk from drought through analyzing, mapping and identification of the critical gaps in pre-impact and preparedness drought management planning and to strengthen the capacities of national planners, policy makers and stakeholders in Western Asia and North Africa countries.
-This will lead to an increased awareness and knowledge of tools and methodologies for national planners, policymakers, institutions and stakeholders in countries experiencing a transition to develop pre-impact and preparedness drought management plans.
+This project aims to aid in minimizing the risk of drought through analysing, mapping and the identification of critical gaps in pre-impact and preparedness drought management planning, and also to strengthen the capacities of national planners, policy makers and stakeholders in West Asia and North Africa.
+This will lead to an increased awareness and knowledge of tools and methodologies for national planners, policymakers, institutions, and stakeholders in countries experiencing a transition to develop pre-impact and preparedness drought management plans.
 The study focuses on the following:

-- Existing resources and capacities of climate information and dissemination systems in the region. - Standard Approaches in drought management - Drought monitoring and early warning systems in the region. - Drought impact and severity - · Vulnerable populations and economic sectors to drought - Drought risk management strategies - Drought risk reduction programs including micro-finance and index-based insurance in the region. - Natural resource conflict prevention at various levels - Drought management, national policy, drought mitigation plans and response - Capacity of national planners and policy makers in West Asian and North Africa
+- Existing resources and capacities of climate information and dissemination systems in the region - Standard approaches in drought management - Drought monitoring and early warning systems in the region. - Drought impact and severity - Vulnerable populations and economic sectors to drought - Drought risk management strategies - Drought risk reduction programs including micro-finance and index-based insurance in the region - Natural resource conflict prevention at various levels - Drought management, national policy, drought mitigation plans and response - Capacity of national planners and policy makers in West Asia and North Africa

-The assessment of the countries drought management status and gaps in knowledge is based on collected information from published studies, direct interviews with decision makers in some countries and collected information from the presentations and country representatives at the EGM meeting in Beirut, Lebanon that took place from 24 to 26 June 2013.
-The assessment results indicated that:
+The assessment of country drought management status and gaps in knowledge is based on collected information from published studies, direct interviews with decision makers in some countries and collected information from the presentations and country representatives at the EGM meeting in Beirut, Lebanon that took place from 24 to 26 June 2013.
+The assessment results indicate that:

-- All countries are still working on the reactive approach in dealing with drought.
-It is necessary that the countries start to move to a proactive approach.
-The proactive approach is based on short and long term measures and includes monitoring systems for a timely warning of drought conditions. - The countries rely on international organizations such as UN organizations, ICARDA and ACSAD in dealing with drought issues.
-Drought is not part of their strategic planning. - Some countries formed a national committee or commission to be responsible for drought management, action plans and dissemination systems.
-The committees include members from ministries, universities, NGO's and research centres.
-International organizations, mainly UN organizations and ACSAD, helped most of the countries in the North Africa and West Asia region to develop their own drought management strategy or action plans and provided them with necessary expertise in this regard.
+- All countries are still employing a reactive approach in addressing drought.
+It is necessary that these countries start to move towards a proactive drought management approach.
+This proactive approach is based on short and long term measures and includes monitoring systems for a timely warning of drought conditions. - The countries rely on international organizations such as UN organizations, ICARDA and ACSAD for managing drought issues.
+Drought is not a part of their strategic planning. - Some countries formed a national committee or commission to be responsible for drought management, action plans, and dissemination systems.
+The committees include members from ministries, universities, NGOs, and research centers.
+International organizations, mainly UN organizations and ACSAD, helped most of the countries in the North Africa and West Asia region to develop their own drought management strategy or action plans and provided them with the necessary expertise in this regard.
 Unfortunately, many of the countries lack the resources to implement the recommended actions.